-The role of the TCC is to review products and plans, and analyze the technical aspects as it relates to costs, construction, design, feasibility or other technical matters, and to make recommendations to the EPC.
-The CAC and TCC play an important role in the review of transportation products and plans.
-Without the involvement of these two committees a cooperative, continuing, and comprehensive transportation planning process would not occur.
+The role of the TACC is to provide public input, review products and plans, and analyze the technical aspects as it relates to costs, construction, design, feasibility or other technical matters, and to make recommendations to the EPC.
+The TACC plays an important role in the review of transportation products and plans, and the involvement of this committee fosters a cooperative, continuing, and comprehensive transportation planning process.
 It is their responsibility to make recommendations for approval, approval with changes, denial, or acceptance to the policy board regarding documents developed through the MPO process.

 The designated MPO policy board for the MPO process is the EPC.
 The EPC is responsible for making transportation planning and improvement decisions.
-The EPC considers the recommendations of the CAC and TCC prior to making final decisions.
+The EPC considers the recommendations of the TACC prior to making final decisions.
 EPC membership as of the adoption of this Operations plan includes:

-Mayor, City of Rapid City;
+Mayor, City of Rapid City: